bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 The key sequence `ALPHA D 2ND {` is cumbersome to type on the TI-83+/84+ keyboard because the letters are arranged alphabetically instead of a QWERTY layout.
-Also, the color of the ALPHA letters can be difficult to read on some of the TI-83+/84+ models under low light conditions.
+Also, the color of the ALPHA letters can be difficult to read on some TI-83+/84+ models under low light conditions.

 The Menu Assisted Entry method allows entry of DATE objects without using the `ALPHA` key at all.
 Under each DATE object menu folder, the first menu key